How your personal information is used and managed

 Those suppliers may:

-- disclose your personal information to contractors that assist the suppliers to perform services for us;
+- disclose your personal information to contractors that assist those suppliers to perform services for us;

-- track your use of our products, services or website; or
+- track your use of our products, services or website for us; or

 - if you participate in Volt Labs activities: